ioan-thomas/countries-rest-api/README-template.md

 As the theme mode is assigned to React's state object, the component is re run when the mode state changes, causing a new theme object to be created and the application's styles to be changed.

-5. Using Material UI's `ThemeProvider` component, the theme was injected into the application.
+5. Using MUI's `ThemeProvider` component, the theme was injected into the application.
 E.g.

 ```js
 return (